UniSC - University of the Sunshine Coast

 UniSC Moreton Bay

-UniSC Moreton Bay opened at Petrie in early 2020 and is Queensland’s newest university campus.
-It offers more than 50 undergraduate degree programs in areas such as health, business, law, education, communication, computer science and engineering.
+UniSC Moreton Bay opened at Petrie in 2020 and is Queensland’s newest university campus.
+It offers more than 60 undergraduate degree programs in areas such as health, business, law, education, communication, computer science and engineering.
 By 2030, UniSC Moreton Bay is expected to cater for 10,000 students, and plans to offer more than 100 degree programs.

 UniSC Fraser Coast